Splice AI

 • Multi-agent system: Built on Autogen, with specialized agents acting as a Project Lead, Data Engineer, Data Cleaning Specialist, Data Analyst, Visualization Expert, and Industry Expert.

-• End-to-end workflow: From data discovery → cleaning & preparation → analysis → visualization & reporting — all handled autonomously by multiple AI agents.
+• End-to-end workflow: From data discovery → cleaning & preparation → analysis → visualization & reporting, all handled autonomously by multiple AI agents.

 • Human-like output: Easy for business (non-technical) users to run analyses without relying on an expert data analyst.

-Before we started building, we wanted to validate whether our own experiences reflected a wider industry reality.
 We spoke to ~30 data analysts and analytics leaders from companies like Cisco, Twilio, Tesla, PayJoy, Gojek, PG&E, and a range of mid- to small-sized businesses.

 Our goal was to: